ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 the CA into two domain names for the purposes of CAA processing.
-For example, a CA "example.com" with an ACME-based issuance system and a non-ACME-based issuance system could recognise only "acme.example.com" for the former and "example.com" for the latter, and then implement support for the "account-uri" and "validation-methods" parameters for "acme.example.com" only.
+For example, a CA "example.com" with an ACME-based issuance system and a non-ACME-based issuance system could recognise only "acme.example.com" for the former and "example.com" for the latter, and then implement support for the "accounturi" and "validationmethods" parameters for "acme.example.com" only.

-A CA which is unable to ensure consistent processing of the "account-uri" or "validation-methods" parameters for a given CA domain name as specifiable in CAA "issue" or "issuewild" properties MUST NOT implement support for these parameters.
+A CA which is unable to ensure consistent processing of the "accounturi" or "validationmethods" parameters for a given CA domain name as specifiable in CAA "issue" or "issuewild" properties MUST NOT implement support for these parameters.
 Failure to do so will result in an implementation of these parameters which does not provide effective security.